syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-uwp.md

 {% endtabs %}

-4.Include the following namespaces in the Mainpage.xamal.cs file.
+4.Include the following namespaces in the Mainpage.xaml.cs file.

 {% tabs %}